jshen04/Enigma/PRESENTATION.md

 ![Arthur Scherbius](https://github.com/jshen04/Enigma/blob/main/imgs/arthur.jpg)

 # So how did we make this encoder
 - The enigma machine is made up of many moving and complicated parts that would have made it nearly impossible to crack it so we made an encoder and decoder instead.
 The hardest part by far of this project is the Rotors.
-They dictate the input and output of our strings and rotate each time giving us different outputs each time despite inputting the same string.
+They dictate the input and output of our strings and rotate each time which gives us different outputs each time despite inputting the same string.
-  - Something to realize is that each rotor has a default starting string which you can essentially hardcode in your code along with a similar set of reflectors.
+  - Something to realize is that each rotor has a default starting string which you can essentially hardcode in your code to make it easier when coding this project.

 ![Enigma](https://github.com/jshen04/Enigma/blob/main/imgs/enigma.jpg)
 ## How do the Rotors work